Product Labelling / Packaging Translation & Compliance

 • Other country-specific labelling elements, such as religious requirements / certification adhere.

-3. Extraction and intelligent referencing and application of any legislative terms which appear on your pack.
+6. LEGISLATION GLOSSARY MATCH.
+Extraction and intelligent referencing and application of any legislative terms.

-Errors usually occur when typesetting is handled by someone who does not understand the language/s.
-We also carry out another 'in-context' review of the label / packaging to ensure all required information is present, reads well as adheres.
+Errors usually occur when typesetting is handled by someone who does not understand the language/s, therefore we avoid this issue by managing the process for you.
+We also carry out another 'in-context' review of the label / packaging to ensure all required information is present, reads well and adheres.

 This includes: